CJepps/Milestone-One/README.md

 In this project I will create a website to promote my Djing.
 I will centralise my mixes that are currently hosted on several external sites (Youtube, Mixcloud).
 I will also promote my original music here as well as providing a booking form for potential clients to book me.
 Essentially, my experience is that a lot of people ask me at events who I am but few book me afterwards.
 My idea is to be able to give them a business card with a QR code linking to this website which should provide more customers and fans of my mixes and music.

 The website will be built responsively so that it looks great on all devices and accessible by all types of customer.
-I'm am building this webpage firstly to be optimised on mobile phones.
+I'm building this webpage firstly to be optimised on mobile phones.
 It is my belief that this is the most likely format potenial customers and fans will view my website.